Georgakopoulos-Soares-lab/g4_t2t_identification/README.md

 ## Contact

-For any questions about the manuscript or the code please contact:
+For any questions about the manuscript or the code please contact Nikol Chantzi or Dr. Ilias Georgakopoulos-Soares.:

 ```
 Nikol Chantzi nmc6088@psu.edu